 It can be appropriate to adopt the whole plan if objectives are met.
 Respectively, your PDCA model will become the new standard baseline.
 However, every time you repeat a standardized plan, remind your team to carefully go through all steps again and try to improve.

-Plan-Do-Check-Act cycle is a simple, but powerful framework for fixing issues on any level of your organization.
+The PDCA cycle is a simple, but powerful framework for fixing issues on any level of your organization.
 It can be part of a bigger planning process such as Hoshin Kanri.

 The repetitive approach helps your team find and test solutions and improve them through a waste-reducing cycle.